-Let’s have an unforgettable adventure while visiting the Basque Country and following the real life location that features in Game of Thrones series.
+Let’s have an unforgettable adventure while visiting the Basque Country and following the real-life location that features in the Game of Thrones series.

 We arrive early in the morning to the mystical island of Dragonstone.
-Dragonstone island sets scene of the first episode of Season 7, and is the location from which character Daenerys Targaryen has been plotting war against her enemies.
+Dragonstone island sets the scene of the first episode of Season 7 and is the location from which character Daenerys Targaryen has been plotting war against her enemies.

 The real island is home to a small church called San Juan Gaztelugatxe, where you can ring the bell 3 times and make a wish.
-On the walk, the you will ee the coast of the Bay of Biscay, which sits in the North of Spain and enjoy panoramic views of the 60 million year old surroundings.
+On the walk, you will see the coast of the Bay of Biscay, which sits in the North of Spain and you can enjoy panoramic views of the 60 million-year-old surroundings.

-After this we go to Bilbao – The largest city and the heart of Basque country.
-The city has successfully mix traditional Basque culture with a new vision for the future.
-An example could be the Guggenheim Museum which is one of the most important structures contemporary architecture or The Casco Viejo of Bilbao, known as a “Zazpi Kalaek” in Basque (the seven streets), the seven streets that formed the original medieval town which is now heart of the city.
-Here you have free day to explore and experience the city by yourself.
+After this, we go to Bilbao – The largest city and the heart of the Basque country.
+The city has successfully mixed traditional Basque culture with a new vision for the future.
+An example could be the Guggenheim Museum which is one of the most important structures contemporary architecture or The Casco Viejo of Bilbao, known as a “Zazpi Kalaek” in Basque (the seven streets), the seven streets that formed the original medieval town which is now the heart of the city.
+Here you have a free day to explore and experience the city by yourself.

-After visit in Zumaia, we departure to San Sebastian where we are staying all night at the hostel.
-And having an opportunity to experience the city night life.
+After the visit in Zumaia, we departure to San Sebastian where we are staying all night at the hostel.
+And having an opportunity to experience the city nightlife.